 Do what you can to avoid having these negative entries added to your credit report.
 For example, be proactive about contacting your creditors if you anticipate having trouble keeping up with your payments.
 Many creditors are willing to work with you if you contact them before you fall behind.
 They might be willing to waive a payment, let you pay late without a late fee, or change your due date.

 Missing your payments for four to six months or more could cause your creditor to charge-off your account.
 A charge-off is when credit card issuers write off your debt as uncollectible.
 Your account is closed, but you still owe the debt, and the creditor could still pursue you for the balance owed.

 Charged-off accounts remain on your credit report for seven years from the date the account is first delinquent.
 In other words, it's seven years from your first missed payment.
 If you pay off the debt after it's charged off, it will be listed on your credit report as a paid charge-off.
 It will still stay on your report for seven years, but it may have less of an impact on your score if it's paid.

-Not only will creditors charge-off your account after a period of non-payment, they may also hire a third-party debt collector to attempt to collect payment from you.
+Not only will creditors charge-off your account after a period of non-payment, but they may also hire a third-party debt collector to attempt to collect payment from you.

-Filing bankruptcy allows you to legally remove liability for some or all of your debts, depending on the type of bankruptcy you file.
+Filing for bankruptcy allows you to legally remove liability for some or all of your debts, depending on the type of bankruptcy you file.
 Your credit report will reflect each of the accounts you included in your bankruptcy.
 Even though the bankruptcy information will remain on your credit report for seven to 10 years, you can sometimes begin rebuilding your credit soon after your debts have been discharged.

 Repossession happens when you default on your auto loan payments and the lender has to take possession of your car.
 You can be as little as a few days late on your payments and the lender can begin the repossession process.
 If a repossession lands on your credit report, it will remain for seven years.